relay-tools/relay-compiler-language-typescript/README.md

 ### React Hot Loader

-React Hot Loader not always compile `__generated__` directory so you will get modules with TS types into your browser and that will break your app.
-As a mainteiner of RHL pointed at a similar issue https://github.com/gaearon/react-hot-loader/issues/1032:
+React Hot Loader is known to not always work well with generated code such as our typing artefacts, which will lead to loading modules _with_ TypeScript types into the browser and break.
+As a maintainer of RHL [pointed out](https://github.com/gaearon/react-hot-loader/issues/1032) in a similar issue:

  > The problem - hot reloading is not "complete"

-So either RHL will be discontinued or made "complete" https://github.com/gaearon/react-hot-loader/issues/1024 until then this project can't gurantee to work with it.
+So [until RHL will be made “complete”](https://github.com/gaearon/react-hot-loader/issues/1024) this project can’t gurantee to always work well with it, nor is it our control to do anything about that.

 ## Examples